Why Robinson v Chief Constable West Yorkshire is important

 When a case is not novel, the Court should develop the law incrementally according to the established principles. (para )

 As this was not a novel case, Hallett LJ erred when considering the Caparo factors (specifically by asking whether a duty of care was ‘fair, just and reasonable’).
-Instead, the Court of Appeal should have assessed whether a duty of care was owed in accordance with the established tests and principles.
+Instead, the CA should have assessed whether a duty of care was owed based on the established tests and principles.

 The application of these ‘established principles’ is important in understanding when a public authority owes a duty of care.
 A summary of this reasoning is coming soon.